openstack/swift/doc/source/admin/objectstorage-components.rst

 Another configurable value is the replica count, which indicates how many of the partition-device assignments make up a single ring.
-For a given partition number, each replica's device will not be in the same zone as any other replica's device.
+For a given partition index, each replica's device will not be in the same zone as any other replica's device.
 Zones can be used to group devices based on physical locations, power separations, network separations, or any other attribute that would improve the availability of multiple